 Risk factors for neonatal infection

 Risk of contracting intrapartum and postpartum infection is inversely proportional to gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more .
-Neonates are immunologically immature, with decreased polymorphonuclear leukocyte, monocyte, and cell-mediated immune function; premature infants Premature Infants An infant born before 37 weeks gestation is considered premature.
+Gestational age is usually defined as the number... read more .
+Neonates are immunologically immature, with decreased polymorphonuclear leukocyte, monocyte, and cell-mediated immune function; premature infants Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more are particularly so ( see also Neonatal immunologic function Neonatal immunologic function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
+Previously, any infant weighing < 2.5 kg was termed... read more are particularly so ( see also Neonatal Immunologic Function Neonatal Immunologic Function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
+See also Perinatal Problems.
 (See also Liver Structure and Function and Neonatal... read more ).

 Maternal IgG antibodies are actively transported across the placenta, but effective levels for all organisms are not achieved until near term.
 IgM antibodies do not cross the placenta.
 Premature infants have decreased intrinsic antibody production and reduced complement activity.
 Premature infants are also more likely to require invasive procedures (eg, endotracheal intubation, prolonged IV access) that predispose to infection.